Bernard J. Duroc-Danner

-Guillermo Ortiz served as Governor of the Bank of Mexico from 1998 until 2009, and as Chairman of the Board of the Bank for International Settlements (BIS) in 2009.
+Dr. Ortiz is Chairman of Banorte, the third largest bank in Mexico and served as Governor of the Bank of Mexico from 1998 until 2009, and as Chairman of the Board of the Bank for International Settlements (BIS) in 2009.
 He previously served as Secretary of Finance and Public Credit in Mexico, from 1994 to 1998.
-He was also Executive Director at the International Monetary Fund.
+Dr. Ortiz was also Executive Director at the International Monetary Fund and is a director of several international non-profit organizations.
+Dr. Ortiz serves on the boards of Grupo Aeroportuario del Sureste S.A.B. de C.V., Grupo Comercial Chedraui S.A.B. de C.V., Mexichem S.A.B. de C.V., Vitro S.A.B. de C.V.
 Dr. Ortiz holds a B.A. in Economics from the National Autonomous University of Mexico and both a M.Sc. and a Ph.D. in Economics from Stanford University.
-Dr. Ortiz is a director of several international non-profit organizations and also is a director of MEXICHEM (a Mexican based international petrochemical company) and ASUR (an airport holding company also based in Mexico).
-The Board has concluded that Dr. Ortiz should be elected to the Board of Directors because he will bring to the Board extensive finance experience, particularly relating to global economic matters and multinational financing.
+Dr. Ortiz serves as a member of our Board’s Audit and Compensation Committees.

-Sir Emyr Jones Parry has been the President of the University of Aberystwyth, located in Wales, since 2008, Chairman of the All Wales Convention, a body established by the Welsh Assembly Government to review Wales’s constitutional arrangements, since 2007, Chairman of the Advisory Council of the Open University Business School since 2008, Chairman of Redress, a human rights organization, and Chairman of the Corporate and Social Responsibility External Advisory Group of First Group plc, a transport operator, since 2008.
+Sir Emyr has been the President of the University of Aberystwyth, located in Wales, since 2008, Chairman of the All Wales Convention, a body established by the Welsh Assembly Government to review Wales’s constitutional arrangements, since 2007, Chairman of Redress, a human rights organization, and Chairman of the Corporate and Social Responsibility External Advisory Group of First Group plc, a transport operator, since 2008.
 Sir Emyr previously held numerous diplomatic positions, including UK Permanent Representative to the UN from 2003 to 2007 and UK Ambassador to NATO from 2001 to 2003, after specializing in European Union affairs including energy policy.
 Sir Emyr received a B.S. in Theoretical Physics from the University of Cardiff and a Ph.D. in Polymer Physics from the University of Cambridge.
-The Board has concluded that Sir Emyr should be elected to the Board of Directors because he will bring to the Board a wealth of government relations experience and an important international perspective.
+Sir Emyr serves as a member of our Board’s Corporate Governance & Nominating Committee and as chair of the Health, Safety and Environment Committee.